DiamondLightSource/fa-archiver-py3/docs/fa-capture.rst

     Forbid any gaps in the captured sequence, contiguous data only.
 Capture will fail if the data was interrupted.

+-z
+    When used in combination with `-c` includes checking for gaps in ID0 data.

 -k
     Keep extra dimensions in matlab values

--n:
+-n data-name
     Specify name of data array (default is "data")

--S:
+-S server
     Specify archive server to read from.
 The default name is compiled into fa-capture.

--p:
+-p port
     Specify port to connect to on server (default is 8888).

 -q
     Suppress display of progress of capture on stderr.

--z
-    Check for gaps in ID0 data, otherwise any communication controller timebase skips are ignored.
-If the *id0* field is wanted this must be specified.
-If the hardware is unable to correctly retrieve the timebase information setting this information can report an excessive gap count.

 -Z
     Use UTC timestamps for matlab timestamps, otherwise local time is used including any local daylight saving offset.

+-d
+    Subtract the day of the first timestamp from the stored matlab timestamp vector.

+-T
+    Save "id0" communication controller timestamp information as a matlab array in the captured data.

 Data Format